pfsense/docs/source/routing/directing-traffic-with-policy-routing.rst

 Directing Traffic with Policy Routing
 =====================================

-Policy routing in pfSense refers to the capability of routing traffic by matching it to specific firewall rules.
+Policy routing in pfSense® software refers to the capability of routing traffic by matching it to specific firewall rules.
 Each firewall rule allows selection of a gateway.
 If none is selected, traffic goes out the default gatway or follows the routing table.
 If additional WAN interfaces or gateway groups are defined, these